 - West Palm Beach: 75 F (24 C)/57 F (14 C)

 One plus for a January visit is that hurricane season doesn't begin until June 1 and frequent cold fronts that roll through the state seldom produces violent weather.
-The water temperature for the Gulf of Mexico (West Coast) ranges from the high 50s to high 60s.
+The water temperature for the Gulf of Mexico (West Coast) ranges from above 50 degrees Fahrenheit to the high 60s.
 The Atlantic Ocean's (East Coast) waters average mid-to-high 50s from Central Florida north.
-The beaches to the south—West Palm Beach, Miami, and The Keys—are always several degrees warmer than those in North Florida.
+The beaches to the south—West Palm Beach, Miami, and the Florida Keys—are always several degrees warmer than those in North Florida.